NDSS 2021 Call for Papers

 To assist in this process, we are creating a group of senior PC members who will read reviews across many papers and ensure that all feedback achieves the following goals: 1) Provide concrete steps for improving the work; 2) Separate reviewer opinion from demonstrable technical weakness; and 3) Provide clear citation to work when claims of novelty are raised.
 While we make no claims that these changes will make the peer review process perfect (i.e., very good papers may still not be selected), we believe that this will help to improve the process.

 Technical papers submitted for NDSS should be written in English.
 Papers must not exceed 13 pages, excluding references and appendices.
 Papers must be formatted for US letter size (not A4) paper in a two-column layout, with columns no more than 9.25 in. high and 3.5 in. wide.
 The text must be in Times font, 10-point or larger, with 11-point or larger line spacing.
 Authors must use the NDSS templates.
-The NDSS 2020 Templates are available at https://www.ndss-symposium.org/ndss2020/templates/.
+The NDSS 2021 templates are not available yet.
+To get started, however, you can use the NDSS 2020 templates available at https://www.ndss-symposium.org/ndss2020/templates/ as the NDSS 2021 ones will be very similar.
 Submissions must be in Portable Document Format (.pdf).
 Authors should pay special attention to unusual fonts, images, and figures that might create problems for reviewers.
 Documents should render correctly in Adobe Reader when printed in black and white.

 Double and Concurrent Submissions

 Technical papers must not substantially overlap with papers that have been published or that are simultaneously submitted to a journal or a conference/workshop with proceedings.
 Double-submission will result in immediate rejection.
 The Program Committee may share information with other conference chairs and journal editors so as to detect such cases.